Lifecycle Stage and Lead Management in HubSpot and Salesforce

 Use contact-based workflows triggered by lifecycle stage change to MQL.
 For conditional routing (by territory, industry, or account ownership), use if/then branches before the assignment action.

-For round-robin assignment, use the "Rotate record to owner" workflow action — this requires Sales Hub Professional or Enterprise.
+For round-robin assignment, use the "Rotate record to owner" workflow action, this requires Sales Hub Professional or Enterprise.
 Marketing Hub Professional does not support true round-robin natively; the workaround is percentage-based random split branches, which distribute statistically evenly over volume but not strictly one-by-one.

-After assignment, add a delay step equal to your SLA window, followed by a branch: if lifecycle stage hasn't advanced to SAL, trigger a notification to the SDR manager or re-route the lead.
-Use the "Date entered [stage]" properties (e.g., "Date entered Marketing Qualified Lead") for SLA and velocity calculations in your reports.
+After assignment, add a delay step equal to the SLA window, followed by a branch: if lifecycle stage hasn't advanced to SAL, trigger a notification to the SDR manager or re-route the lead.
+Use the "Date entered [stage]" properties (e.g., "Date entered Marketing Qualified Lead") for SLA and velocity calculations in reports.

 Salesforce implementation